gvwilson/thirdbit/src/fiction/santas/index.md

 and landed in the front yard with a wet *thud*.
 Boots and broken glass clattered on the porch roof.
-Moments later there were more thuds in the yard and a muttered, "Ouch, Norman, watch where you're going."
+Moments later there were more thuds in the yard and a muttered, "Ouch!
+Watch where you're going."

 [^upof]: Unidentified Piece of Furniture.
 It's like a flying saucer, except it's (usually) rectangular, doesn't fly (unless it's thrown very hard), and (normally) isn't of alien origin.